vspavl99/HallmarksAnalysis/README.md

 ```
 python main.py --image="Absolute/path/to/image"
 ```
-Some test images can be found in TestImages folder.
+Weights of all models available in configuration folder.